 Porto Velho is the capital of Rondônia State, with a population close to 450,000 and is located on the border of Rondônia and the state of Amazonas.
 The town is an important trading centre for cassiterite, the mining of which nowadays represents the most important economic activity in the region, and is also a transportation and communications centre.
 Porto Velho lies on the eastern shore of the Rio Madeira, one of the many tributaries of the Amazon River, which is an important geographic barrier between the two centres of endemism we focus on during this special tour, Rondônia and Inambari.
 Rondônia state was once almost entirely covered in tropical forest, but with the mining in the 50s came also a trend of human migration to the state (almost a million people), who were allowed by the government to settle on large cattle farms in the region, and for a long time this led a huge area of Rondônia to suffer from unbridled deforestation.
 Despite the vast loss of forest in Rondônia, there are still some extensive regions of continuous forest and we will be visiting some of these in the northeastern and northwestern parts of the state.

-Brazil’s Southwest Amazonia: Day 2 From Porto Velho airport we will travel to the remote village of Tabajara, situated on the Rio Machado, where we will stay for four nights.
-We should arrive in time for some initial exploration.
+Brazil’s Southwest Amazonia: Day 2 From Porto Velho airport we will travel to the remote village of Tabajara, situated on the Rio Machado, where we will stay for three nights.
+We will arrive in time for some initial exploration.

 Brazil’s Southwest Amazonia: Days 3-5 During the first part of the tour we will be concentrating our attentions on the Rondonian centre of endemism, in northeast Rondônia.
 The village of Tabajara is situated inside the buffer zone of Campos Amazônicos National Park, so it is surrounded by a huge area of forest on both sides of the Rio Machado.
 That will give us the chance to explore the varied habitats on both banks of the river, including areas of ‘campina’ and ‘campinarana’ (the terms ‘campina’ and ‘campinarana’ both describe white sand savannas that are very poor in nutrients, with stunted vegetation).
 ‘Campina’ is distinguished as being completely treeless and ‘campinarana’ represents the transition to the rainforest.
 We will also explore both ‘terra firme’ and ‘varzea’ rainforests, as well as the banks of Rio Machado.